-For example, people who identify as African American made up 14.6 percent of the total population of Michigan.
-The Environmental Justice analysis map of the African-American population would show shading for those block groups that had greater than 14.6 percent of their population who identified as African American.
+For example, people who identify as African American made up 14.6% of the total population of Michigan.
+The Environmental Justice analysis map of the African-American population would show shading for those block groups that had greater than 14.6% of their population who identified as African American.

 The EJ maps were then overlayed with the 2014-2017 TIP and LRTP project location information to determine potential impacts to EJ populations.
-These maps can be found within this section, Maps 39-43.
+These maps can be found in Appendix K.